 Accessibility for Websites

 This 2-hour workshop has been designed for web owners and managers who are non-technical but need to understand how how their organisation’s website is used (or not!) by people with online accessibility needs.
 This workshop provides practical advice about how to make your website easier to navigate by understanding the barriers to accessibility – and how to overcome them.
 There is also the option for a follow-up one-to-one session on how to write an Accessibility Statement (relevant to the size of your organisation).
-The topics covered include:
+The topics covered in the workshop:

 - The commercial benefits of having an accessible website

 - What are the most common barriers to online access